Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Proposed Deep Reinforcement Learning Architecture

-We now explain the architecture of the model $\pi_\theta$.
-The policy falls in a category of permutation equivariant functions meaning that permuting the users should only result in permuting likewise the resource allocation.
-In \citep{DeepSets} necessary and sufficient conditions are shown for permutation equivariance in neural networks; their model is adopted here with minor changes.
-At first, the characteristics $x_i\in \mathbbm{R}^{N_\vx}, i\in\{1,\cdots K\}$ of each (active) user are processed individually by the same function $ \phi_{user}:\mathbbm{R}^{N_u}\rightarrow \mathbbm{R}^{H_u}$ modeled as a two layer fully connected network.
-Then all those features per user are aggregated with the permutation equivariant $f_\sigma:\mathbbm{R}^{K\times H} \rightarrow \mathbbm{R}^{K\times H'}$ of $H/H'$ input/output channels:
+As discussed in Section \ref{sec:problem}, we aim for a policy that falls in the realm of permutation equivariant functions (i.e., permuting the users should only result in permuting likewise the resource allocation).
+In \cite{DeepSets}, necessary and sufficient conditions are shown for permutation equivariance in neural networks; their proposed structure called Deep Sets is adopted here.
+At first, the characteristics (or \textit{features} as commonly termed in the machine learning literature) $F_i\in \mathbbm{R}^{N_{u} }, i\in\{1,\cdots K\}$ of each user are processed individually by the same function $ \phi_{user}:\mathbbm{R}^{N_u}\rightarrow \mathbbm{R}^{H_u}$ modeled as a two layer fully connected neural network.
+Then, the outputs of $\phi_{user}$ that corresponds to the new characteristics per user are aggregated with the permutation equivariant $f_\sigma:\mathbbm{R}^{K\times H} \rightarrow \mathbbm{R}^{K\times H'}$ of $H$ (resp. $H'$) input (resp. output) characteristics: